 Another Spectacular Day In Store

 QUAD CITIES, Iowa/Ill.
 (KWQC) -- Another gorgeous fall day in store for the Quad Cities and surrounding areas as high pressure reigns supreme across the upper Midwest.
-Look for a few clouds passing through this morning, followed by mostly sunny conditions this afternoon, with highs in the upper 60′s to lower 70′s.
-Sunshine returns Monday, then increasing cloudiness as a front moves in Tuesday.
-There could be slight rain chances as the front continues across the region Wednesday, followed by a dramatic cool down through the end of the week, with highs in the 50′s by Friday.
+Look for decreasing clouds, followed by mostly sunny conditions this afternoon, with highs in the upper 60′s to middle 70′s.
+Sunshine returns Monday with a bit more warmth, then clouds will be on the increase as a front approaches the area Tuesday.
+There could be slight rain chances as the front continues across the region Wednesday, otherwise the most notable effect will be a dramatic cool down through the end of the week, with highs in the 50′s by Friday.
+Sweater weather will definitely be on the way!

-TODAY: A few morning clouds, then mostly sunny and pleasant.
+TODAY: Decreasing clouds, then mostly sunny and pleasant.
 High: 73°.
 Wind: E 5 mph.

 TONIGHT: Clear and cool.
 High: 47°.
 Wind: NE 5 mph.